jsaxongw/dev-test/README.md

 Following that any choices you make around speed and performance should be noted and justified as to why it was done.

 There are a few files of different lengths to allow comparison for time and memory allocation

+Please fork this repo and host your solution in your own github